GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 This method is recommended when the logged-in admin of the site is the only user of the GraphQL endpoint (such as when using GraphQL to execute admin tasks).
 By completely blocking outside visitors from accessing the endpoint, we will be tightening up the security of the site.

+## When to use public Persisted Queries

-## When to use Persisted Queries
+## When to use private Persisted Queries

-Alternatively, you can create Persisted Queries and retrieve data from them (instead of from an endpoint).
-Check out how the [client code must be adapted](https://gatographql.com/guides/intro/connecting-to-the-graphql-server-from-a-client/#heading-executing-persisted-queries).
+...